yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/E5010_JPEG_Encoder.rst

 With these numbers theoretically E5010 core can handle 3840x2160@60fps equivalent load for 4:2:2 video formats and 3840x2160@75fps equivalent load for 4:2:0 video formats.

 This however requires the upstream element (for e.g. camera) to support above rates.
-On AM62A board fastest locally available upstream element source is `wave5 VPU decoder <../../../Foundational_Components_Multimedia_wave5.html>`__ which provides maximum performance of 3840x2160@59 fps with low bitrate files and we were able to achieve same performance after passing this decoded data to E5010 JPEG Encoder as shown in below example :
+On |__PART_FAMILY_DEVICE_NAMES__| board fastest locally available upstream element source is :ref:`wave5 VPU decoder <foundational-components-multimedia>` which provides maximum performance of 3840x2160@59 fps with low bitrate files and we were able to achieve same performance after passing this decoded data to E5010 JPEG Encoder as shown in below example :

 .. code-block:: console